LEGISLATION AND GOVERNMENT POLICY RELEVANT TO ASHDOWN FOREST

 The Natural Environment and Rural Communities Act (NERC) 2006

 In 2004 following the review of ‘rural delivery’ carried out by Lord Haskins, Defra published its Rural Strategy.

 NERC 2006 established Natural England (NE), an independent statutory Non-Departmental Public Body (NDPB), formed by merging the Countryside Agency's landscape, access and recreation functions with the activities of English Nature and the larger part of the Rural Development Service (RDS).

-It provided powers for the Secretary of State to fund activities directly within Defra's remit and to allow both the Secretary of State, and designated bodies, to delegate Environment, Food and Rural Affairs (EFRA) functions to one another (although regulatory and enforcement functions cannot be delegated to private bodies).
+It provides powers for the Secretary of State to fund activities directly within Defra's remit and to allow both the Secretary of State, and designated bodies, to delegate Environment, Food and Rural Affairs (EFRA) functions to one another (although regulatory and enforcement functions cannot be delegated to private bodies).

 Of relevance to AF and the duty of the landowner, Section 40 states “Every public authority must, in exercising its functions, have regard, so far as is consistent with the proper exercise of those functions, to the purpose of conserving biodiversity.”
 Public authorities are defined in the Act as including County Councils.

 The explanatory notes alone run to 42 pages.

 Statutory Instrument 1159: The Local Authorities (Model Code of Conduct) Order 2007

 This sets out standards of conduct for members of Local Authorities, eg ESCC Councillors appointed to the AF Board and is referred to in current AF Standing Orders and Commoner’s Annual Meetings.

 Directive 2009/147/EC of the European Parliament and of the Council of 30 November 2009 on the conservation of wild birds (“the Wild Birds Directive”)